Hyperspectral Imaging in Space

 Hyperspectral imaging does the same.
 It takes a spectrum of light.
 But it divides the light into hundreds of narrow spectral bands.

 Now that you’ve got the basics, let’s explore hyperspectral imaging from space.
-What’s the past, present and future of hyperspectral sensors?
+What are the past, present, and future of hyperspectral sensors?

 A Breakdown of Imaging Types